MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/ESRT-14-day-brick-detector.md

 ## Description

-% of machines successfully installing firmware that has not heartbeat for 14 days.
+Percent of machines successfully installing firmware that has not heartbeat for 14 days.

+The measure aggregates telemetry from a 28-day sliding window into a ratio of machines that have not reported any telemetry in 14 days over machines that successfully installed the firmware

 This is to detect machines that have potentially bricked.

 ## Measure attributes